 - Address all levels of expertise: Depending on the target audience, consider whether the training’s content should accommodate varying levels of experience or proficiency.
 Create a modular structure that allows learners to engage with content based on their background and needs.

-By thoughtfully considering different training methods and organizational needs, you can design a versatile and effective training proposal template that can be adapted for various situations, ultimately increasing the likelihood of approval and successful implementation.
+By considering different training methods and organizational needs, you can design a versatile and effective training proposal template that can be adapted for various situations, ultimately increasing the likelihood of approval and successful implementation.

 Leveraging Digital Tools for Training Proposal Creation